EdoardoCostantini/mi-hd/notes/methods.md

 * BART and Bayesian CART imputation (if we want polytomous categorical) following Xu et al 2016.
 	BART implementation w/ the bayesTree R package is functioning for both coninuous and binary target variables and highdimensional settings.
+	Using the 'bart' function with y.train = variable with missing values, x.train = all other variables, we obtain ndpost/keepevery draws from the posterior distribution of the missing values given observed part of y.train, all other vairables, and model specifications (in yhat.train, and also in yhat.test if you use the same X for x.train and x.test)

 * MICE-Random Forest following Shah et al 2014 (same as bart but the difference is how the conditional mean is found)